List of national legal systems

 The contemporary national legal systems are generally based on one of four major legal traditions: civil law, common law, customary law, religious law or combinations of these.
 However, the legal system of each country is shaped by its unique history and so incorporates individual variations.
 The science that studies law at the level of legal systems is called comparative law.

-Both civil (also known as Roman) and common law systems can be considered the most widespread in the world: civil law because it is the most widespread by landmass and by population overall, and common law because it is employed by the greatest number of people compared to any single civil law system.
+Both civil (also known as Roman) and common law systems can be considered the most widespread in the world: civil law because it is the most widespread by landmass and by population overall, and common law because the greatest number of people employ it compared to any single civil law system.

-Civil laws
+Civil law

 Emperor Justinian I, author of what became the foundational texts of the civil law tradition.

 The source of law that is recognized as authoritative is codifications in a constitution or statute passed by legislature, to amend a code.

 While the concept of codification dates back to the Code of Hammurabi in Babylon ca. 1790 BC, civil law systems derive from the Roman Empire and, more particularly, the Corpus Juris Civilis issued by the Emperor Justinian ca. AD 529.
 This was an extensive reform of the law in the Byzantine Empire, bringing it together into codified documents.
 Civil law was also partly influenced by religious laws such as Canon law and Islamic law.
 Civil law today, in theory, is interpreted rather than developed or made by judges.
 Only legislative enactments (rather than legal precedents, as in common law) are considered legally binding.

 Scholars of comparative law and economists promoting the legal origins theory usually subdivide civil law into distinct groups: